lifeparticle/JS-Cheatsheet/README.md

 # Introduction

 Ecma (European Computer Manufacturers Association) International creates standardization of information and communication systems.
 You can find all the standards over [here](https://www.ecma-international.org/publications-and-standards/standards/).
 One of the standards is called [ecma-262](https://www.ecma-international.org/publications-and-standards/standards/ecma-262/).
 This refers to the specification for [ECMAScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Language_Resources) programming language.
-On the other hand, JavaScript is an implementation of that specification.

 Below we have a list of ECMAScript language specifications.

 ES1 (1997), ES2 (1998), ES3 (1999), ES4, ES5 (2009), ES6 or ES2015 (2015), ES2016, ES2017, ES2018, ES2019, ES2020, ES2022

+[Brendan Eich](https://brendaneich.com/) created JavaScript at Netscape, and it was later revised to comply with ECMA-262 Edition 5 and subsequent versions.
 JavaScript can run on the client side (Chrome, Firefox, Microsoft Edge, Opera, Safari) and server-side (Node.js).

 # Setup